nyx-fuzz/Nyx/README.md

 #### Fuzzer-Frontends

 - [Spec-Fuzzer](https://github.com/nyx-fuzz/spec-fuzzer) - An example fuzzer that allows to fuzz targets with highly interactive inputs such as syscalls, hypercalls, API calls, GUI interations or -of course - network applications.
-- [AFL++Nyx](https://github.com/nyx-fuzz/AFLplusplus-Nyx) - An AFL++ fork that uses libnyx to enable fast snapshot-based fuzzing of arbitrary x86/x86-64 code running in QEMU-Nyx.
+- [AFL++](https://github.com/AFLplusplus/AFLplusplus/tree/stable/nyx_mode) - Nyx integration has just landed in AFL++.
+It is implemented by using libnyx to enable fast snapshot-based fuzzing of arbitrary x86/x86-64 code running in QEMU-Nyx.
+It supports almost all features provided by Nyx (with the exception of REDQUEEN and some other more advanced features).
+If you want to fuzz userland targets, in-process file parsers, kernel interfaces or something else, you should definitely check it out.

 You can find an incomplete documentation and some tutorials [here](docs/).
+Or check out the [Nyx mode documentation](https://github.com/AFLplusplus/AFLplusplus/blob/stable/nyx_mode/README.md) in the AFL++ repository.

 ## Papers